 Before you create a snapshot of the disk image, ensure that the disk is not currently in use in the guest domain to ensure that data currently stored on the disk image are coherent.
-There are several ways to ensure that a disk is not in use in a guest domain.
-You can either:
+You can ensure that a disk is not in use in a guest domain in one of the following ways:

 Stop and unbind the guest domain.
-This is the safest solution, and this is the only solution available if you want to create a snapshot of a disk image used as the boot disk of a guest domain.
+This solution is the safest, and is the only solution available if you want to create a snapshot of a disk image used as the boot disk of a guest domain.

-Alternatively, you can unmount any slices of the disk you want to snapshot used in the guest domain, and ensure that no slice is in use the guest domain.
+Unmount any slices of the disk you want to snapshot that are used in the guest domain, and ensure that no slice is in use in the guest domain.